Anatomy of the External Ear

 - Auriculotemporal Nerve (branch of the mandibular division of the trigeminal nerve, V3): Supplies the anterosuperior part of the lateral surface of the pinna, including the tragus and crus of the helix.

-- Greater Auricular Nerve (C2, C3): A nerve of the cervical plexus, it supplies most of the outer medial surface of the auricle, the posterior part of the lateral surface, and the postauricular region.
+- Greater Auricular Nerve (C2, C3): A nerve of the cervical plexus that supplies most of the outer part of the medial surface, the posterior part of the lateral surface, and the postauricular region.

-- CN VII (Facial Nerve): Innervates the skin of the lateral concha, antihelix, lobule, and mastoid.
+- CN VII (Facial Nerve): Innervates the skin of the concha on both sides, antihelix and retroauricular groove.

-- CN X (Vagus Nerve): Its auricular branch (Arnold’s nerve) supplies the concha and postauricular skin.
+- CN X (Vagus Nerve): Its auricular branch (Arnold’s nerve) supplies the concha on both sides and postauricular skin.

 - Lesser Occipital Nerve (C2): A nerve of the cervical plexus, it supplies the upper part of the medial surface of the auricle and the postauricular region.